Facts, Info, and Questions

 How do I know if I have Africanized bees?

 Africanized Bees are extremely territorial and aggressive and will not hesitate to attack you if provoked.
 As with the European Honey Bee, each Africanized Honey Bee can only sting once before dying.
 Honey Bees from Africanized hives are highly susceptible to aggression, these bees respond quickly and sting more frequently.
-Take longer to calm down as well.
+They take longer to calm down as well.

-They are not likely to attack unless they are disturbed.
+A Swarm of bees are not likely to attack unless they are disturbed.
 Left alone, they will pollinate your flowers and then return to their nests without any problems.

 Have More Questions?…